What is Governance

 The Charter (Number 1 policy, sets the direction)

 Governance Policies (The board's rules/policies for how it will organise itself)

 Operational Policies (Outcomes that the board wants to achieve in certain areas.
 Delegated authorities to the principal)

 Board's Policy Framework An example of a Board's Policy Framework (docx)(member only)

 The board's policies are its rules and therefore every trustee should have a copy of them and take them to every board meeting.
 If you don't know what the rules are you can't play the game!

 The board's committees should do board work, not management work

 For some boards there are many committees who spend many hours doing what is essentially management work.

 Many trustees tell me that being a board member is time intensive, or that they cannot afford the time commitment.
-By reassessing what time is truly governance related and what time is really volunteer work, this may become easier to manage.
+By reassessing what time is truly governance related and what time is really volunteer or community expert work, this may become easier to manage.

 I'll leave you with a question....